SBI shares: 180% return in 3 years! What's next for this multibagger PSU bank stock?

 "Investors are advised to stay cautious, as technically, if the stock breaches the 500 mark consistently on the downside, we could see further correction in the stock.
 Ideally, good levels to accumulate would be in the zone of 460-470.
 On the upside, the stock needs to sustain above 560, for any resumption in an uptrend," Singh added.

-SBI Q3 performance
+SBI's Q3 performance

 SBI reported a 68 per cent year-on-year (YoY) jump in net profit at Rs 14,205.34 crore for the December quarter compared with Rs 8,431.88 crore in the same quarter last year.